 - Drizzle olive oil over the chicken wings (or spray with nonstick cooking spray) and place the baking sheet in the oven and bake at 400ºF for 15 minutes.
 Flip the chicken wings and bake for an additional 15 minutes*.

-- Remove from the oven and serve with this homemade blue cheese dressing!
+- Remove from the oven and serve with blue cheese dressing.

 Tips & Notes